 Math RTI Practice Pages

-You completed your beginning of the year assessment.
-You identified which children need help.
+You completed your beginning of the year assessment and identified which children need help.
 You know which skills they lack.
 Now what?
 Now come the interventions, of course.
 You’ll be giving individual students or small groups extra instruction and practice.

 For the intervention to work, the practice needs to be: